Tom and Jerry (Van Beuren): Management change and series decline

 By mid‑1933, RKO had grown dissatisfied with the creative direction of the shorts, viewing them as too surreal and lacking in broad commercial appeal.
 According to animator Mannie Davis, RKO installed Hiram S. Brown, Jr. (nicknamed "Bunny" and the son of RKO executive Hiram Brown) as business manager in 1933.
 Brown clashed with Foster, and Foster's name disappeared from credits after March 1933.
-He was replaced by George Stallings.

-Film Daily announced on September 1, 1933 that the last Tom and Jerry cartoon produced was Dough-Nuts, and that the series had been discontinued, to be replaced by Otto Soglow's character "The Little King."
+Film Daily announced on September 1, 1933 that the last Tom and Jerry cartoon produced was Dough-Nuts, and that the series had been discontinued, to be replaced by Otto Soglow's character "The Little King".
 On September 21, 1933, supervisor Brown slashed the payroll by discharging 10 animators and assistants (from a staff of 96, according to head animator Harry Bailey).
 Film Daily expressed surprise: "Harry D. Bailey, one of the head animators who has been with the company 12 years, and George Rufle, another chief animator, were among the departures."
 Supervisor Brown went on to head the serial unit at Republic Pictures.

-New names

-When Official Films acquired Van Beuren's library for home-movie distribution (and later television syndication), the characters were renamed Dick and Larry to avoid confusion with MGM's unrelated cat‑and‑mouse series of the same name.
+In the mid-1940’s, Official Films acquired a ton of Van Beuren's library for home-movie distribution (and later television syndication), the characters were renamed Dick and Larry to avoid confusion with MGM's unrelated cat‑and‑mouse series of the same name.
 That later MGM series was co‑created by American animator and cartoonist Joseph Barbera, who had worked on the Van Beuren Tom and Jerry shorts early in his career, as an animator and scenario writer.